armijnhemel/binaryanalysis-ng/maintenance/meilisearch/README.md

 1. Debian package information - process Debian Packages files and store information (package name, short description, homepage, section)
 2. NixOS package information
+3. function/variable names extracted from source code with `ctags`

 Note: these scripts currently output JSON, but will switch to the Meilisearch Python API in the future.